-Health System is pleased to partner with LifeLink® of Georgia to honor
+Southeast Georgia Health System is pleased to partner with LifeLink® of Georgia to honor and remember

-On January 1, 2020, the Donate Life Rose Parade® Float, titled Light
+On January 1, 2022, the Donate Life Rose Parade® Float titled, Courage

-in the Darkness, will include a dedication garden made up of roses with
+to Hope, will include a dedication garden made up of roses with handwritten

-handwritten dedications by hospital CEO’s across the country, including
+dedications by hospital CEO’s across the country including

 Michael D. Scherneck, president and CEO of Southeast Georgia Health System.
-The dedications
+The float will

-and thank individuals and groups who support and take part in the donation
+who support and take part in the donation and transplantation community.

-Scherneck adds, “With this rose dedication, Southeast Georgia Health
+Scherneck shared, “With this rose dedication, Southeast Georgia Health

 System publically recognizes our staff’s dedication and commitment

 to organ and tissue donation.
-We are pleased to be part of this celebration
+We are excited to be part of this celebration

 of life watched by millions on New Year’s Day.”